 Furthermore, there are two types of hypertrophy:

-- Myofibrillar- the myofibrils (contractile components of muscle) increase to make the muscle stronger and larger.
+- Myofibrillar hypertrophy- the myofibrils (contractile components of muscle) increase to make the muscle stronger and larger.

-- Sarcoplasmic hypertrophy- the sarcoplasm (energy-providing fluid surrounding muscle cells) increases to make the muscle larger but not necessarily much stronger.
+- Sarcoplasmic hypertrophy- the sarcoplasm (energy-providing fluid surrounding muscle cells) increase to make the muscle larger but not necessarily much stronger.

 As you will see later, 3 and 4 sets are both able to drive myofibrillar and sarcoplasmic hypertrophy.